cmarzullo/saltscaffold/README.md

 ## Contribution

 Pull requests are welcome!

-The code is pretty ugly for generating the templates and could certainly use better reuse.
+### Templating

+It's kinda wierd to have to write jinja looking files with jinja.
+So I switched to the mako templating engine.

+### Running Tests

+There are tests written.
+Make sure they pass.
+You can run tests using `nosetests -v` There's no test for it, but make sure you can do a `kitchen verify`  with the output.